 Sports Medicine

-Patellar tendonitis, or “jumper’s knee,” is caused by micro-tears on the patellar tendon, which connects your kneecap to your shinbone.
-It is a common knee injury in sports involving jumping and running, like basketball and volleyball.
-This injury can cause significant pain and soreness, limiting your ability to train, exercise, and carry out daily activities.…
+Patellar tendonitis, or “jumper’s knee,” is caused by micro-tears on the patellar tendon, which connects your kneecap (patella) to your shinbone (tibia).
+It is a common knee injury in sports that involve jumping and running, such as basketball and volleyball.
+This injury can cause significant pain and soreness, limiting your ability to train, exercise, and…

 Read MoreGolfer’s Elbow Treatment: What You Need to Know